openstack/keystone-specs/specs/juno/hierarchical_multitenancy.rst

 ----------

-1. Projects in Keystone will gain a new field, parent_project_id, to create a tree of projects.(This change will me made in keystone core)
+1. Projects in Keystone will gain a new field, parent_project_id, to create a tree of projects.
+(This change will be made in Keystone core)

-2. Roles Assignments will be inherited down the project hierarchy tree but currently, inherited role assignments are only supported from domain to project.
-So he have to create a API for inherited roles for projects, we have to implement the following functions: (This change will me made in extension OS-INHERIT)
+2. Role assignments will be inherited down the project hierarchy tree but currently, inherited role assignments are only supported from domain to project.
+So we have to create a API for inherited roles for projects, we have to implement the following functions: (This change will be made in extension OS-INHERIT)

   * A role assignment defined for a project A must be inherited by all the child projects of project A;
   * A role assignment defined for a group X must be inherited by all the child projects of that group X;
   * For a project A, list all the inherited roles assignment of A, which will also be inherited by the child projects of project A;
   * For a group X, list all the inherited role assignment of ABC projecs, which will also be inherited by the users in the group X in the child projects;
   * Check if a user has an inherited role assignment on a project;
   * Check if a group has an inherited role assignment on a project;
   * Revoke an inherited project role assignment from a user on a project;
   * Revoke an inherited project role assignment from group on a project.

 3. Currently GET /role_assignments is extended by OS-INHERIT to return role assignments that are inherited from domain to project.
 This proposal will further extend this to also include role assignments inherited from project to project.
-(This change will me made in keystone core and extension OS_INHERIT)
+(This change will be made in Keystone core and the OS-INHERIT extension)

-4. Update the token contents to include roles inherited down the project hierarchy.(This change will me made in keystone core)
+4. Update the token contents to include roles inherited down the project hierarchy.
+(This change will be made in Keystone core)

-5. We will create a call in the API and later in keystoneclient to return the hierarchy with the options:(This change will me made in keystone core)
+5. We will create a call in the API and python-keystoneclient to return the hierarchy with the options: (This change will be made in Keystone core)

   * Parent projects
   * Children projects
   * Full hierarchy

 Dependencies
 ============